jing-s-zhong/Automated-Data-Aggregation-4-Manual-Entry-Manager/README.md

 RETURNS VARCHAR
 LANGUAGE javascript
 COMMENT = 'This SP is scheduled by a automated monthly task to renew the monthly contracts at the last minute of current month
-    (1) The renewal result is controled by both "IS_ENABALED" and "MANUAL_ENTRY_SCHEDULE_ALLOWED" of the SELLSIDE_CONTRACTS table
+    (1) The renewal result is controlled by both "IS_ENABALED" and "MANUAL_ENTRY_SCHEDULE_ALLOWED" of the SELLSIDE_CONTRACTS table
     (2) Those single-day-entry with the "MONTHLY_REVENUE_FORECAST" as a NULL will not be renewed.'
 AS
 $$